Control of chromosome duplication: Yeast

 In budding yeast, CDK is the key regulator of pre-RC assembly.
 Evidence for this is that inactivation of CDKs in cells arrested in G2/M or in S phase drives reassembly of pre-RCs.
 CDK acts by inhibiting the individual components of the pre-RC.
 CDK phosphorylates Cdc6 to mark it for degradation by the SCF in late G1 and early S phase.
 CDK also induces export of Mcm complexes and Cdt1 from the nucleus.
 Evidence that CDKs regulate the localization of Mcm2-7 is that inactivation of CDKs in nocodazole arrested cells induced accumulation of Mcm2-7 in the nucleus.
 Cdt1 is also exported because it binds to the Mcm complex.
 In Mcm depleted cells, Cdt1 did not accumulate in the nucleus.
 Conversely, when a nuclear localization signal was attached to Mcm7, Mcm2-7 and Cdt1 were always found in the nucleus.
 Export of Mcm from the nucleus prevents loading of new Mcm complexes but does not affect the complexes that have already been loaded onto the DNA.

 CDK also phosphorylates ORC proteins.
 It has been suggested that phosphorylation affects the ability of the ORC to bind other components of the pre-RC.

 To get substantial re-replication of DNA, regulation of all three components, Cdc6, Mcm2-7 and the ORC has to be prevented.
 Having multiple mechanisms to prevent re-replication is beneficial because it the regulatory network continues to function even if one of the components fails.

 Animals

 Geminin is an important inhibitor of pre-Rc assembly is metazoan cells.

 Geminin was identified in a screen for APC/C substrates in Xenopus.
 Studies have shown that Geminin prevents pre_RC assembly by binding to cdt1 and preventing its association with the pre-RC.
 Since geminin is degraded by the APC/C, pre-Rc assembly can proceed only when APC/C activity is high, which occurs in G1.

 The importance of CDKs in preventing re-licensing in metazoan cells is still unclear.
-Some studies have showed that under some conditions, CDKs can also promote licensing.
+Some studies have shown that under some conditions, CDKs can also promote licensing.
 In G0 mammalian cells, APC mediated degradation of Cdc6 prevents licensing.
 However, when the cells transition into a proliferative state, CDK phosphorylates Cdc6 to stabilizes it and allow it to accumulate and bind to origins before licensing inhibitors such as geminin accumulate.